gurkeetsingh/Network-/fundamentals/1-OSI.md

 - Ensures the physical communication between the devices and converts an electrical pulse to binary.
 - It defines the specific standard to which the physical components must comply to.
 The most commonly used protocols include the following, IEEE.802.11, IEEE.802.3 and several others.

+## Identifying components associated with layers 1 to 3 of the OSI model

+- The first three layers of the OSI Model consist of the Physical, Data-Link and Network layers.
+The Physical Layer of the OSI Model is responsible for the communication between devices and deals with the physical connection to a network.
+After a connection has been established by the Physical layer, the Data-Link decapsulates the packets to form frames, which are passed to the Network layer.
+The frames received from the Data-Link layer are then sent to the Network Layer, which determines where the frames need to be sent to using the headers, which contain the routing information for these frames.
+The Network layer allows to move traffic to networks not directly attached.

+Data link:

+- components associated with the `data link layer` is drivers and MAC address.
+The network software driver facilitates the interaction between the hardware component and the Operating System and forms part of the Data-Link layer of the OSI Model.
+- By executing the command `ipconfig /all` on window shell, the network configuration of the device is displayed.
+The device’s IP address is displayed, and the physical address is also displayed.
+A device's physical address is referred to as the MAC address.
+This is associated with the specific `Network Interface Card (NIC)`.
+A MAC address is a `unique hexadecimal combination` that is used to identify the NIC.
+Different hardware vendors have different combinations on how these MAC addresses are compiled.
+- `arp -a` The Address Resolution Protocol (ARP) resolves IP addresses to MAC addresses.
+To facilitate network communication, an IP address needs to be assigned to the network adapter.
+The IP address is then allocated to the MAC address, ensuring communication to other network devices.
+A MAC Address functions on the Data-Link layer of the OSI model.

+network layer:

+- The network components that are associated with the Network Layer of the OSI Model consists of the following: `IP address, Subnet mask, Default Gateway, Routing information`
+- The Network layer inspects the headers of the packet received from the Data-Link layer to determine if it has reached its final destination.
+If not, it will forward the packet to the correct destination.
+- From the output of the command `ipconfig /all`, the IP address, Subnet mask and Default Gateway is displayed.
+These are core components of the Network layer.
+- The route add command `route -p add 'ipaddress' mask 'subnet' 'gateway'` creates a persistent route to the different subnets enabling communication across different subnets through the router.
+- The `ping` command is used to verify that the newly assigned IP address can communicate with another device on a different subnet.

+## Identifying Components Belonging to Layers 4 to 7 of the OSI Model

+- OSI model layers 4 to 7 comprise the Transport, Session, Presentation and Application layers.

+Identify Components of the Transport Layer of the OSI Model:

+- Several different protocols operate on the Transport Layer of the OSI Model.
+These include TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
+-